diggitydingdong/whitetail_speedrun_mod/README.md

 3. Run/restart the game.

 That should be it.
 On loading into the game, you begin with 100 stored ammo.
 Also, text should automatically skip through (no mashing required).

+# Features
+- Replicates the Save Storage bug by loading the user in with 100 ammo from the start.
+- Automatically forwards text.